-Samuel Scott, president at Sunrise Advisors in Leawood, Kansas, also is steering clients away from TIPS right now.
-He believes other asset classes -- including other currencies, commodities, stocks and real estate -- offer better inflation protection.
+Samuel Scott, president at Sunrise Advisors in Leawood, Kansas, believes other asset classes, including other currencies, commodities, stocks and real estate, offer better inflation protection than TIPS.

 He sounds a note of skepticism about how the government calculates inflation for the purpose of adjusting TIPS principal.